techdarko/homeassistant-gtfs-realtime/README.md

 ### Static GTFS Data

 Static GTFS data is provided as a .zip file containing a number of .txt files representing a relational database.
-This file should be copied into the Home Assistant `config` folder and specified in the `configuration.yaml` file.
+The file can either specify a URL from the GTFS service provider, and it will be re-downloaded every day, or it can be a local file.

+GTFS static info does not change as rapidly as realtime data, but will need to be refreshed.
+For accurate headsigns and trip metadata, it is best to specify the provider's URL

 ```
 gtfs_realtime: